wRadion/10FFLiveWPMScript/README.md

 ## Auto-Update

-With tampermonkey, you can input an URL to the file in order to update it automatically:
+With tampermonkey, you can input a URL to the file in order to update it automatically:

 ### 1.
 <details>